bigtreetech/docs/docs/KNOMI2.md

 <font  color="red">**Power Supply**</font>

-KNOMI 2 supports 5-24V.
 If you are not using the EBB SB0000 CAN or a similar tool board, after routing the power cable as shown in the diagram, connect it to your motherboard or other power source.

 ## **ADDING RELEVANT MACROS**